olexii4/webview-sample/README.md

-# Cat Coding — A Webview API Sample
+# Test - A Webview API test Sample

 Demonstrates VS Code's [webview API](https://code.visualstudio.com/docs/extensions/webview).
 This includes:

-- Creating and showing a basic webview.
+- Creating and showing a basic webview (for the different viewColumns).
 - Dynamically updating a webview's content.
 - Loading local content in a webview.
 - Running scripts in a webview.